What is Acupuncture and Chinese Medicine?

 It also promotes our body’s own anti-inflammatory and pain relieving mechanisms.
 It calms the nervous system and regulates the release of many hormones and neurotransmitters that are responsible for: stress, anxiety, depression, sleep disorders, weight gain, night sweats, hot flashes and chronic fatigue- just to name a few.

 Further, it stimulates the immune system and the effects of this are long lasting.
 It calms symptoms from: skin disorders, allergies, common cold and flu, acne, psoriasis, and eczema.

 Chinese Medicine prevents illness, solves medical puzzles, treats the root cause of disease, and helps us THRIVE in our environment.

 It is a full and complete medical system heavily based on science but does not discredit the importance of the heart, mind, and spirit of each person.

 Under continuing research, acupuncture is recognized by the National Institute of Health (NIH) and the World Health Organization (WHO) to be effective in the treatment of numerous ailments.

 Prior to receiving treatment, an initial consultation is required to go over necessary health and medical history.
-Classically, in clinical practice, acupuncture is highly individualized and based on philosophy and intuition, not on controlled scientific research.
-The number and frequency of acupuncture sessions vary but generally more than one session is needed.
-In the United States, acupuncture typically lasts from 10 to 60 minutes, with diagnosis and treatment for a single session.
+Classically, in clinical practice, acupuncture is highly individualized.
+The number and frequency of Acupuncture sessions vary but generally, Acupuncture works best as a series of treatments.